A Fibonacci analogue of the two's complement numeration system: Introduction

-One way to adapt the Fibonacci numeration system to represent all integers is to use Fibonacci numbers with negative indices.
-In \cite{MR1162409}, it was proved that every integer~$n$, whether positive, negative, or zero, can be written uniquely as a sum of nonconsecutive distinct Fibonacci numbers $F_i$ where $i< -2$.
-Recall that in this article, it is used $F_0=1$ and $F_1=2$, so that $F_{-1}=1$, $F_{-2}=0$, $F_{-3}=1$, $F_{-4}=-1$, $F_{-5}=2$, $F_{-6}=-3$ and $F_{-i}=(-1)^{i+1}F_{i-4}$.
-This system is called the negaFibonacci number system in \cite[\S 7.1.3]{MR3444818} where it is used to navigate efficiently in a pentagrid within the hyperbolic plane.
+One way to extend the Fibonacci numeration system to all integers is to use Fibonacci numbers with negative indices.
+In \cite{MR1162409}, it was proved that every integer~$n$ whether positive, negative, or zero, can be uniquely written as a sum of nonconsecutive distinct Fibonacci numbers $F_i$ where $i< -2$.
+Let us stress that in this work, we use $F_0=1$ and $F_1=2$, so that $F_{-1}=1$, $F_{-2}=0$, $F_{-3}=1$, $F_{-4}=-1$, $F_{-5}=2$, $F_{-6}=-3$ and $F_{-i}=(-1)^{i+1}F_{i-4}$.
+This system is called the negaFibonacci number system in \cite[\S 7.1.3]{MR3444818}, where it is used to navigate efficiently in a pentagrid within the hyperbolic plane.

-The addition of integers (including negative integers) based on Fibonacci numbers was considered in \cite{MR3093678} where a bit sign is appended to the Fibonacci representations.
-The first bit indicates the sign ($\0$ means nonnegative, $\1$ indicates nonpositive and the integer zero has two representations).
-Problems arise when adding integers with an opposite sign because it is dependant of which number has the greater magnitude.
+The addition of integers (including negative integers) based on Fibonacci numbers was considered in \cite{MR3093678}, where a bit sign is appended to the Fibonacci representations.
+The first bit indicates the sign; more precisely, $\0$ means nonnegative, $\1$ indicates nonpositive and the integer zero has two representations.
+Problems arise when adding integers with opposite signs because the sign of the result depends on which number has the greater magnitude.